 Hao is a third-year Ph.D. candidate in the iQua group.
 He received both of his B.E. and M.E. degrees from Shanghai Jiao Tong University, in 2012 and 2015 respectively.
 During his Master’s studies, he worked as a research assistant in the Hong Kong University of Science and Technology for 14 months.

 Hao’s research interests include datacenter networking, distributed computing and software defined networking.
 He is very fond of elegant and practical solutions targeting real-world problems, and he enjoys working with his favorite MacBook tremendously.
 He co-founded a start-up with friends, and worked as an intern at both Intel and Microsoft.
 Over time, pursuing a Ph.D. degree and thinking independently became more attractive to him.

 In his spare time, Hao likes doodling with his iPad and playing badminton.
 Inspired by Baochun, he runs regularly with a goal of finishing a full marathon during his Ph.D. studies.

-Siqi is currently a first-year M.A.Sc. student in the iQua research group at the Department of Computer Engineering, University of Toronto.
-She received the B.Engr. degree from Electronic Engineering, Tsinghua University, China, 2015.
+Chen is currently a first-year M.A.Sc. student in the iQua research group at the Department of Electrical and Computer Engineering, University of Toronto.
+She received her B.Engr. degree from School of Computer Science, Wuhan University, Wuhan, China, 2017.